Dong-Wo-Long/High-levelDivisions/README.md

   - Nova «Stalker» - done
   - Crawler «Defender» - in the process
   - Stell «Tesla» - done
-  - Locus «Tortuga» - in the process
+  - Locus «Hammer» - done
 2. New blocks
 - Printers - blocks for modifying units (at least to T3)
 - Module - blocks for improving units (at least to T3)